 - After Brexit the Customs team are required to collect Common Customs Tariffs payments and the declarations needed for this must be in place before goods can be released.

-- Additional health and safety controls will be needed prior to customs clearance for some goods.
+- Additional animal and food health controls will be needed prior to customs clearance for some goods.

 For more information visit Trading with the EU